rocky-linux/documentation/docs/guides/automation/anacron.md

 @monthly 45 cron.monthly nice run-parts /etc/cron.monthly
 ```

-**/etc/cron.hourly/** -Through `journalctl -u crond.service`, you can know that the files put inside are actually called by crond.server, which means that the command will be executed after the first minute of every hour.
+**/etc/cron.hourly/** -Through `journalctl -u crond.service`, you can know that the files put inside are actually called by `crond`, which means that the command will run after the first minute of every hour.
 As follows:

 ```bash
 shell > cat /etc/cron.d/0hourly